jaredly/terraform/Readme.md

 ### Cut to a hexagon

-Currently terraform only supports hexagons for the final cut, but I could imagine supporting cylindars, rectangles and triangles in the future.
+Currently terraform only supports hexagons for the final cut, but I could imagine supporting cylinders, rectangles and triangles in the future.

 ### Export!